Latest Cases

 Negligence – Liability.
 The Queen's Bench Division in a clinical negligence case in relation to an unsuccessful eye operation dismissed the claimant's case against the defendant NHS Trust on the basis of the defendant's case that the vitreous on the claimant's left eye remained attached and that was sufficient for the defendant's case to prevail on the issue of breach of duty.

-Wright and another v Secretary of State for Environment, Food and Rural Affairs
+LDRA Ltd and others v Secretary of State for Communities and Local Government and others

 HM Advocate v McKeever